MeijisIrlnd/CsoundUnity/docs.md

 CsoundUnity requires the presence of an AudioSource.
 If the GameObject you are trying to attach a CsoundUnity component to does not already have an AudioSource attached, one will be added automatically.

 Once a CsoundUnity component has been added to a GameObject, you will need to attach a Csound file to it.
 Csound files *MUST* be placed somewhere in the Assets/Scripts folder.
 In the sample CsoundUnity package they are kept in a sub-folder within Assets/Scripts called CsoundFiles.
 This is not required, but may help to better organise your assets.
 To attach a Csound file to a CsoundUnity component, simply drag it from the Assets folder to the 'Drag and Drop Csound file here' field in the CsoundUnity component inspector.
+When your game starts, Csound will feed audio from its output buffer into the AudioSource.
+Any audio produced by Csound can be accessed through the AudioSource component.
+This is currently restricted to stereo files, but will wor for any amount of channels.
+See [CsoundUnity::processBlock()](https://github.com/rorywalsh/CsoundUnity/blob/master/CsoundUnityScripts/CsoundUnity.cs#L130-L161)

 <img src="http://rorywalsh.github.io/CsoundUnity/images/addCsoundFile.gif" alt="Add Csound file"/>